You travel. You see. You experience. And you understand.

+Photography at airports is prohibited.
 Our destinations are lands of color, sunshine and mountains.
 Bring your still / video cameras and lot of film rolls.
-Photography inside Taj Mahal has recently banned.
-Photography at airports is prohibited.
+Photography inside the Taj Mahal has recently banned.

 The electric current is 220/240 volts 50 cycles.
 You may need converter for your personal electric instruments such as hair dryer, traveling iron and electric shavers.
 Most hotels do provided hair dryer and irons in-room or on request by housekeeping department.

 It is suggested that you try only one item with each meal for the first few days.
 Your system will get used to after a while.
 Stick to only cooked meals or fresh fruits whose skin you can peel off.
 Do not eat anything from roadside vendors.